 My Story — The Next Chapter: Tahlia Danks

-Tahlia Danks grew up in a low socioeconomic suburb in Sydney’s south west, and is the first in her family to consider attending university after having participated in the University of Technology Sydney (UTS)’s Widening Participation Strategy U@Uni program in 2012.
+Tahlia Danks grew up in a low socioeconomic suburb in Sydney’s south west, and is the first in her family to consider attending university after having participated in the University of Technology Sydney (UTS)’s Widening Participation Strategy U@Uni program.

 In 2017, the NCSEHE featured Tahlia through the My Story — Student Voice series.
-We caught up with Tahlia again to talk about her path through education, moving forward to work with Charles Sturt University’s Future Moves program, helping other underrepresented students realise their full potential.
+We caught up with Tahlia again to talk about her path through education.

 I love learning, and as far back as I can remember, have always wanted to go to university.
 Of course, my love for learning was a huge motivator in me wanting to pursue higher education, but I’d be lying if I didn’t mention that the main reason I wanted to go was to make my parents proud — to make the most of the opportunities they were never fortunate enough to receive.
 But it wasn’t an easy road to get there.